Caid (sport): Connection to Australian football

-Link between Caid and modern Gaelic football
+Connection to modern Gaelic football

-A link between Caid and Gaelic football is spurious at best and has since been debunked by Irish historians from as early as emergence of the modern code.
-It has since been found that the first club, Commercials in Limerick had adopted some of the Victorian Rules of 1866 which were codified into Gaelic football in the 1880s.
+A link between Caid and Gaelic football is spurious at best and has since been debunked by Irish historians from as early as the emergence of the modern code.
+It has since been found that the first club, Commercials in Limerick, had adopted some of the Victorian Rules of 1866 which were codified into Gaelic football in the 1880s.

 Irish historian Garnham, citing R.M.
-Peter's Irish Football Annual of 1880, argued that Gaelic Football did not actually exist prior to the 1880s and refuted any link traditional mob football.
+Peter's Irish Football Annual of 1880, argued that Gaelic Football did not actually exist prior to the 1880s and refuted any link to traditional mob football.

 Contemporary accounts from 1889 state that the variety of football that was becoming popular in Ireland in 1884 bore little resemblance at all to traditional mob football and was received by the public as more a hybrid of English and Scotch football.